Period of the Contract

 Throughout the life of the contract, or indeed other contracts that you have been involved in, you may encounter issues that need to be solved and/or have suggestions for ways or changing or improving the way the contract is working e.g. moving from manual invoicing to electronic invoicing.

 Such ideas should be encouraged as they may improve contract efficiency.
-Any new suggestions should be fully discussed and agreed with the Procurement Officer, including any proposed changes to ways of working and the potential costs involved, before any kind of implementation.
+Any new suggestions should be fully discussed and agreed with the buyer, including any proposed changes to ways of working and the potential costs involved, before any kind of implementation.
 It may be a good idea to hold a small pilot or trial first before committing to a full implementation.

 Some examples of things to consider when working on an existing contract are: